 Review all of your monthly subscriptions and memberships and ask yourself if you truly need them.
 This is best done by reading over your bank and credit card statements.
 You're probably overspending on at least some of your subscriptions.
 Cancel them and save.

 For example, when you go to the grocery store, you can buy store brand items, find coupons, or shop when items are on sale.
-Another tactic is to always make a shopping list and only buy what's on it.
+Another tactic is always to make a shopping list and only buy what's on it, also known as meal planning.
 This prevents you from buying things you didn't specifically plan for.

 A free app such as Ibotta will allow you to save money on groceries, and other commonly bought goods.
 Sign up for Ibotta for free and start saving.